loiccoyle/thqm-rs/README.md

 > `thqm` takes its name from the arabic تحكم, pronounced tahakoom, meaning control.

-`thqm` is a nifty little HTTP server.
+`thqm` is a nifty little command line utility.
 It dynamically generates a web page menu based on the provided `stdin` and outputs any selections to `stdout`.
 In a sense, it functions similarly to [`dmenu`](https://tools.suckless.org/dmenu/)/[`rofi`](https://github.com/davatorium/rofi) but the menu is web page served on the local network.

 This makes it perfect to control scripts over the network.